pranjalverma/Algorithms/README.md

 # Algorithms

+## What's this about?
-Coursework for Algorithms Specialisation on Coursera by Tim Roughgarden & Stanford University, coded with ❤️ in python3!
+This is coursework for Algorithms Specialisation on Coursera by Tim Roughgarden & Stanford University.

+## How're the problems implemented?
+Everything's coded with ❤️ in python3!

 ## Content